 Alex, as she was known to family and friends, was found dead inside the home she and her mother shared in the 1800 block of North 70thStreet after she overdosed on heroin bought through Birtic and Esteves.
 The men were charged under the state’s “Len Bias Law” in October after .

 Both men have pleaded not guilty and remain in Milwaukee County Jail on high cash bail.
 Both are also charged with possession of heroin with intent to sell, and Esteves faces weapons charges as well.

 The case gained notice after Wauwatosa police offered to release to Patch nearly all records on their investigation and to provide interviews with the dectectives who conducted it in order to raise awareness of dangers of heroin in suburban Milwaukee.

-Hopping's family also agreed to share the story of Alex's life and untimely death in the hope that other families might recognize the warning signs of the ravages of the drug.
+Hopping's family also agreed to share in the hope that other families might recognize the warning signs of the ravages of the drug.